 3 Pursuant to University policy, certain University employees, called "Responsible Employees," are required to report to the Title IX Coordinator all information disclosed to them about an incident of Prohibited Conduct.
-See HRM-040: Reporting by University Employees of Disclosures Relating to the Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence and the Preventing and Addressing Discrimination, Harassment, and Retaliation Policy (the "Reporting Policy) at https://uvapolicy.virginia.edu/policy/HRM-040 a PDF reporting form and transmit or deliver the completed form to the Title IX Coordinator or Deputy Title IX Coordinator, by mail, email, or phone from a restricted number.
-Please note that consistent with the Reporting Policy, Responsible Employees may not report anonymously.
+See "HRM-040: Reporting by University Employees of Disclosures Relating to the Policy on Sexual and Gender-Based Harassment and Other Forms of Interpersonal Violence and the Preventing and Addressing Discrimination, Harassment, and Retaliation Policy." https://uvapolicy.virginia.edu/policy/HRM-040 pursue either or both of these options at the same time.
+As set forth in the Sexual Misconduct Policy, a Complainant who wishes to pursue a criminal process in addition to, or instead of, making a report under this Grievance Process is strongly encouraged to contact law enforcement directly: